xtawjs/SMS-Phone2PC/README.md

 ### 4. `sms_get.js` - Tampermonkey Script

-This script is used to retrieve SMS content from the server in the browser and automatically extract verification codes.
+This script is used to retrieve SMS content from the server in the browser, automatically extract verification code, and copy it to the clipboard.

 #### Parameters to Adjust: